 1. Choose the best school for my kids

-3. Ensure child's well being
+3. Ensure the child's well-being

 (PS: this is not an exhaustive list.
 But good enough to make the point for this article)